cisco-ce/roomos.cisco.com/doc/TechDocs/LocalAdminUser.md

 <img src="/doc/images/localadmin/registration-code.png" />

-The procedure will require you to factory reset the video device, so it's important to make sure that you can create a registration code before you do that, otherwise you will be left with a useless video device.
+Before you start, remember to check that you **can** create a registration code as you'll need to factory reset the video device.
+If you skip this step, you could end up with a video device that won't work.

 * Go to **settings.webex.com**, log in.
-* Tap **My devices > Generate Activation Code**
+* Tap **My devices > Generate Activation Code**.
 * Copy and save the code you got.
 You will need this to re-register your device.

 ## Factory reset your device

-Go to the settings page of your device, and note down the IP address of your video endpoint now.
-If you are connected on WiFi, and do not know the WiFi password, your journey should stop here.
+Go to the settings page on your device, and write down its IP address.
+If you're using WiFi and don't know the password, you'll need to sort that out before moving forward.

 <img src="/doc/images/localadmin/factory-reset.png" />

-* Find and click **Factory reset**, and wait for your device to reboot.
+* Tap **Factory reset** on the settings page and wait for your device to reboot.
-* Tap "Start"
+* Tap **Start**.
-* If you are on a wireless network, connect to it
+* If you are on a wireless network, connect to it.

 ```alert
 DO NOT register your device yet.